‘Days Of Our Lives’ Spoilers: Lamon Archey On Eli Grant, Saving Gabi, And Lani’s Paternity Secret

 Days Of Our Lives spoilers teased that Eli Grant would be part of a few different storylines.
 That has proven to be correct.
-Not only is he the biological father of Lani Price’s (Sal Stowers) baby, but he is knee-deep in the Andre DiMera (Thaao Penghlis) murder investigation.
-His girlfriend, Gabi Hernandez (Camila Banus) stands accused of killing the Salem villain.
+Not only is he the biological father of Lani Price’s (Sal Stowers) baby, but he is knee-deep in the Andre DiMera (Thaao Penghlis) murder investigation as well.
+His girlfriend, Gabi Hernandez (Camila Banus), stands accused of killing the Salem villain.
 However, she is innocent and Eli is determined to clear her name.
 In an interview with CBS Soaps In Depth, Lamon Archey discussed his multiple storylines.

 Lani’s Paternity Secret